CoMoS-SA/climaterepo/README.md

 - Precipitation
 - SPEI (Standardised Precipitation-Evapotranspiration Index)

 Moreover, we also provide the possibility of weighting climate data by population density or night lights usage (measured in different years) while linking grid data to administrative units.
-Data on population density have been retrieved from [NASA's SEDAC](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11); data on night lights usage have been retrieved from [Li et al. (2020)](https://www.nature.com/articles/s41597-020-0510-y).
+Data on population density have been retrieved from [NASA's SEDAC](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11); data on night lights usage have been retrieved from [Li et al. (2020)](https://www.nature.com/articles/s41597-020-0510-y); data on cropland have been retrieved from [HYDE 3.2](https://archaeology.datastations.nl/dataset.xhtml?persistentId=doi:10.17026/dans-25g-gez3)

 Finally, we also allow the user to specify a percentile or an absolute threshold value of the historic distribution of a geographic unit, counting for each month or year the number of days that are over the given threshold.